ANDORRA’S GASTRONOMY HERE WE TELL YOU WHAT TO EAT AND WHERE TO TRY IT

 Andorra has a variety of local products which enrich the typical dishes of its cuisine.
 You can eat seasonal legumes and cured meats, sample high altitude liqueurs and wines or visit where they are produced.
 Come and try it with us!

 TRY THE ANDORRAN CUISINE AND SHAKE OFF THE COLD

 Choose to try the local cuisine, find out where you can sample it You will find charming places where eating is always a pleasure.

-In the middle of the mountain villages the Borda del Tremat restaurant in the parish of Encamp, Ideal for finding the tastes of yesteryear.
+In the middle of the mountain villages, The Borda del Tremat is Ideal for finding the tastes of yesteryear.